seakers/chiplet-design/README.md

 # Chiplet Design with HISIM
-Generative design of chiplets using the HISIM module form Harvard University.
+Generative design of chiplets using the HISIM module from Harvard University.